ShivalikaJandial/python-assignment-part4-bitsom_ba_2511384/readme.md

 ## Conclusion
 Even though the dataset was small, the analysis clearly shows that **attendance** and **study hours** are high predictors of success.
 The machine learning model provides a basic framework that could be scaled with a much larger dataset for better accuracy.

----
-### Submission Checklist
-- [x] Jupyter notebook with all outputs visible.
-- [x] All 8 generated plots (.png files) uploaded.
-- [x] Logic explained through comments in the code.
-- [x] Repository is public and accessible.